ncatlab/nlab-content/pages/8/3/4/0/438/content.md

 I was until 2006 a professor of mathematics at the University of Wales Bangor (aka University of Bangor).
 The University closed down the Mathematics degree and I was retired!
 Since then I have been on various interesting visiting positions, whilst being Emeritus, retaining an office in the Computer Science section of the university and continuing to work at least as hard as before (I claim).
+I am also an emeritus member of WIMCS, the Wales Institute of Mathematical and Computational Sciences.

 +--{.query}
 Not offering a maths degree is one thing, but it seems that they don\'t even have a maths *department*!
 Who teaches basic maths courses to the CS (and chemistry, biology, electronics, ...) majors? &#8212;[[Toby Bartels|Toby]]